YahavMarom/shortest-st/README.md

 Improved Dijkstra fluctuates a lot, as you will see.
 For the time complexity, that's most likely because of the if-statement, since on large graphs, doing that lots of times adds up.
 For queries, I'm not entirely sure.

-For BFS, bidirectional was better most of the time.
+For BFS, bidirectional was better most of the time for smaller graphs (<50000) and worse on huge (~250000) graphs, but not by a lot.

+You images are in the respective folders.